ibm-cloud-docs/discovery-data/analyzeapi.md

 You know the name of a collection in your project where the *Keywords* enrichment is configured to be applied to documents in the collection.
 You can use the API to [list your collections](https://cloud.ibm.com/apidocs/discovery-data#listcollections){: external} to find the ID associated with the collection that you look for by name.

 After you get the collection ID, include it in the POST request that you submit to apply the configuration settings from the collection to your JSON file.
-For example, the following request submits the JSON snippet in a file named `favorites2.json` for keyword analysis.
+For example, the following request submits the JSON snippet in a file that is named `favorites2.json` for keyword analysis.

 ```curl
 curl --location --request POST \